The luteal phase is the second phase of your cycle – it starts after ovulation and ends when your next period begins.

 The luteal phase lasts roughly between 10-16 days – the average length is 14 days.
-Because the length of the luteal phase usually remains rather stable for each user from cycle to cycle (though varies from person to person), your specific average luteal phase length can give more information about the timing of ovulation.
+Because the length of the luteal phase usually remains rather stable for each user from cycle to cycle (although it varies from person to person), your specific average luteal phase length can give more information about the timing of ovulation.

 What about PMS?

 Towards the end of the luteal phase, you may experience PMS symptoms.
 This may be a response from your body to the hormonal changes that occur during this phase (learn more about PMS here).